nautobot/nautobot-app-device-onboarding/docs/user/app_overview.md

 ## Description/Overview

-### Legacy Implementation
+### Original Implementation

 !!! info
-    The legacy job and extensions pattern will remain a part of this App for the near future, this will allow custom extensions to continue working without causes issues to users that have taken the time and understand the legacy framework.
+    The original job and extensions pattern will remain a part of this App for the near future, this will allow custom extensions to continue working without causes issues to users that have taken the time and understand the original framework.
 The newer SSoT implementation will be discussed in the next section.

 The `nautobot-device-onboarding` app uses the [netmiko](https://github.com/ktbyers/netmiko) and [NAPALM](https://napalm.readthedocs.io/en/latest/) libraries to simplify the onboarding process of a new device into Nautobot down to, in many cases, an *IP Address* and a *Location*.
 In some cases, the user may also have to specify a specific *Device Platform* and *Device Port*.